smangal13/employee-api/README.md

   ## Step 3: Test Using SwaggerUI (Optional)
   Perform the same test as Step 2, by using SwaggerUI instead of cURL.

   1. Access Swagger UI: Open a browser and go to http://127.0.0.1:8000/docs.
   2. Interact with the API: Use the "Try it out" button for each endpoint, provide the required data, and click "Execute" to test each endpoint.
   3. Review the responses: Swagger UI will show the output directly in the interface, including successful and error responses.

   ## Step 4: Unit Testing Using Pytest
-    1. Download the necessary dependencies:
+  ### Download the necessary dependencies:

     pip install pytest pytest-asyncio

-    2. Running Tests:
+  ### Running Tests:
   To run a specific test file, use:

     pytest test_main.py

   To run a specific test within the file:

     pytest -k "test_function_name" test_main.py

-    3. Output Display: (Optional)
+  ### Output Display: (Optional)
   To display verbose output:

     pytest -v

   To generate coverage report:

     pip install pytest-cov
     pytest --cov=. test_main.py

   To generate HTML test report:

     pip install pytest-html
     pytest test_main.py --html=report.html --self-contained-html
     open report.html

+# Contributors
+  -***Shreya Mangal***
+  ---